ktor-doc-jp/ktor-doc-jp/pages/servers/raw-sockets.md

-You can read the KDoc for [ByteReadChannel](https://github.com/Kotlin/kotlinx.coroutines/blob/master/core/kotlinx-coroutines-io/src/main/kotlin/kotlinx/coroutines/experimental/io/ByteReadChannel.kt) and [ByteWriteChannel](https://github.com/Kotlin/kotlinx.coroutines/blob/master/core/kotlinx-coroutines-io/src/main/kotlin/kotlinx/coroutines/experimental/io/ByteWriteChannel.kt) for further information on available methods.
+You can read the KDoc for [ByteReadChannel](https://github.com/Kotlin/kotlinx.coroutines/blob/master/core/kotlinx-coroutines-io/src/main/kotlin/kotlinx/coroutines/experimental/io/ByteReadChannel.kt) and [ByteWriteChannel](https://github.com/Kotlin/kotlinx.coroutines/blob/master/core/kotlinx-coroutines-io/src/main/kotlin/kotlinx/coroutines/experimental/io/ByteWriteChannel.kt) for further information on the available methods.
 {: .note}

 ## Server

-When creating a socket server, you have to `bind` to a specific `SocketAddress` to get a `ServerSocket`:
+When creating a server socket, you have to `bind` to a specific `SocketAddress` to get a `ServerSocket`:

 ```kotlin